Qiagen: History

-Acquisitions
+Acquisitions and Business Development Timeline

 In 2004, QIAGEN acquired key assets of Molecular Staging, Inc. Two years later, QIAGEN established its Asia regional headquarters in Shanghai.
-In 2007 sales reached US$649.8 million and the number of employees surpassed 2,600.
-QIAGEN acquired Digene (which is a quick relief from problems related to acidity, acid reflux, indigestion, stomach gas) for US$1.6 billion, furthering QIAGEN in molecular diagnostics by revenue and diagnostics for disease prevention.
+In 2007 sales were US$649.8 million with more than 2,600 employees.
+QIAGEN acquired Digene for US$1.6 billion, furthering QIAGEN in molecular diagnostics by revenue and diagnostics for disease prevention.

 In 2009, QIAGEN began building its Personalized Healthcare business through the acquisition of DxS Ltd, in a deal valued at US$95 million and it acquired SABiosciences Corp. in a deal valued at US$90 million.
-At the end of 2009 QIAGEN surpassed the US$1 billion revenue mark and had over 3,500 employees.
-QIAGEN became one of the first companies to release a clinically verified diagnostic test for the detection of H1N1, more commonly known as Swine Flu.
+During this year it released a clinically verified diagnostic test for the detection of H1N1, more commonly known as Swine Flu.
+During 2009 QIAGEN had over US$1 billion in revenue and over 3,500 employees.